somoire/Quotes/README.md

 * The title form is more dependent on the category of the quote.
 Whether love, life or any other categorical quote depending on what the submitter really wants to input.

 ### Technologies Used
 * HTML was used in making the skeleton of the website.
 * CSS was used in styling the document.
-* Atom was the source code editor of choice.
+* Visual studio was the source code editor of choice.
 * Git and Github were used as my local and online repositories respectively.
+* Netlify was majorly used for deployment purposes.
 * AngularCLI was used in creating the components/classes/directives/pipes needed in the web-app